 1. If my child is at school when I receive the exposure notice what do I do?
 If your child is at school when you receive this notice, please come pick your child up as soon as possible and take them home to begin their quarantine.

 3. can my other children that were not exposed still go to school?
-Yes.
+Yes, the health department considers parents and siblings secondary exposures.
 Only the child with direct exposure to the positive case is required to quarantine.
 If anyone in your family begins showing symptoms stay home and call your doctor.